Thelymitra × truncata

-Thelymitra × truncata, commonly called the truncate sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra × truncata, commonly called truncate sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single tapering, more or less flat leaf with a reddish base and up to six blue, pink or white flowers with a tube-shaped lobe on top of the anther.
 It is a natural hybrid between a range of species, including T. pauciflora and T. ixioides.

 Description

 Thelymitra × truncata is a tuberous, perennial herb with a single more or less flat or channelled, tapering linear to lance-shaped leaf 80-300 mm long and 2-8 mm wide with a reddish base.
 Up to six or more pale to deep blue, pinkish or sometimes white flowers 20-25 mm wide are arranged on a flowering stem 70-550 mm tall.
 There are one or two bracts along the flowering stem.
 The sepals and petals are 6-18 mm long.
 The column is a similar colour to the petals and 3-5 mm long.
 The lobe on top of the anther is tube-shaped with a dark collar and a yellow tip.
 The side lobes have mop-like tufts of white hairs on their ends.
 Flowering occurs from October to December.
 The plants are variable, due to crossing between a range of species to produce this hybrid.